Different equipment is used to clean up branches and leaves.

 How it works: The Street Division will vacuum up loose leaves that have been raked into a pile or "windrow" on the park-strip along the edge of the gutter.
 Do not rake leaves or other debris into the gutter, canals, or the road.
 This blocks culverts and bridges during storm events that cause flooding.
 It is against city ordinance to block or restrict waterways.

 Bags are helpful!

 Bagged leaves are easier to manage if a windstorm hits or we receive precipitation before we are able to complete leaf cleanup.

 If you live in a cul-de-sac, please bag your leaves.
 Our vacuum trucks are too big to maneuver in cul-de-sacs.

 Bagged leaves are picked up once all the loose leaves have been picked up and the gutters are clean.
-This is usually done at the end of November or the first part of December.
+This is usually done at the end of November.

 The Street Division asks for your cooperation in the following ways:

 - Please do not include sticks or branches, grass clippings, garden waste, or flower bed mulching with leaves.
 They plug the vacuum tubes and damage the equipment.

 - Park off the street as much as possible.
 Vehicles prohibit our equipment from reaching the leaves.

 - Please do not rake leaves around the base of trees, telephone poles, fire hydrants, or power boxes in the park strip.
 The vacuum equipment is unable to pick up leaves around such fixtures.